Looking to jazz up your backyard?

 The slight L-shape design provides extra counter space for food prep.

-The rest of the island features a pull out trash, power burner sleeve, gas grill, double access doors, and an outdoor refrigerator.
+The rest of the island features a pull out trash, power burner sleeve, propane gas grill, double access doors, and an outdoor refrigerator.

 It’s the perfect setup for hosting gatherings of any size!